CorruptComputer/ProtonDB-Tags/README.md

 This is just a small python script I made to pull ratings from ProtonDB and import them into your Steam library as tags.

+### Dependencies

+You'll need to install [vdf](https://github.com/ValvePython/vdf) before this can run.
+You can install it via pip with `pip install vdf`

 ### Running

 **WARNING:** This will clear all of your current tags in Steam.
 You have been warned!